vnu-sme/frsl/README.md

 **Notes:**

-- To integrate current frsl model2model plugins, you need to ATL 4.8 by the update site: https://eclipse.dev/atl/downloads
+- To integrate current frsl model2model & model2text plugins, you need to ATL & Acceleo & UML2 & Sirius by the update site: https://download.eclipse.org/releases/2024-03
-- For frsl model2text plugins, you need to install Acceleo 3.7 by the update site: https://eclipse.dev/acceleo/download.html
-- Jdk-20 is recommended for current frsl model2text (Acceleo) plugins.
+- JavaSE-21 is recommended for current frsl plugins